Welcome to Solve

 There are dedicated pages with specific widgets and columns depending on what you choose to highlight in the topology at the top of the page.

-The topology is a new feature that displays your organization visually, showing the connections between all the elements in your monitored environment.
+The topology feature displays your organization visually, showing the connections between all the elements in your monitored environment.
 Each of the elements can be drilled down to provide you with more information and monitoring details.

 The Topology at the top of the solve screen also changes based on what you might have accessed in the grid.